swiftlang/swift/docs/Lexicon.md

 Broadly, an "access path" is a list of "accesses" which must be chained together to compute some output from an input.
-For instance, the generics system has a type called a `ConformanceAccessPath` which explains how to, for example, walk from `T: Collection` to `T: Sequence` to `T.Iterator: IteratorProtocol`.
+For instance, the generics system has a type called a `ConformancePath` which explains how to, for example, walk from `T: Collection` to `T: Sequence` to `T.Iterator: IteratorProtocol`.
 There are several different kinds of "access path" in different parts of the compiler, but they all follow this basic theme.